• Skip to primary navigation

 Why this recipe works

 • Sweet and savory.
-This recipe is the perfect combination of sweet pineapple, savory onion, and cream cheese, plus a little spicy kick from the jalapeño.
+This recipe combines sweet pineapple, savory onion, cream cheese, and a little spicy kick from the jalapeño.

 pineapple cheese ball on a whet thing cracker with a pineapple knife